myspc-development/art-test/README.md

 composer install
 ```

-Install Node packages used for building JavaScript and SCSS assets:
+Install Node packages used for building JavaScript and CSS assets.
+The SCSS
+compile step will be removed once all styles are migrated to Tailwind:

 ```bash
 npm install